 You have complete ownership and control.
 No employees to hire or manage.
 Only one person on payroll (yourself).
 Very simple.
 I have some good friends that have done this longer than I have and continue to make it work, such as Dan Cameron of Sprout Invoices and John Turner of SeedProd.

-Update: As I was writing this, SeedProd was acquired by Awesome Motive.
-No joke!
-But John did run it solo for over 6 years.
+Update: About the time of this writing, SeedProd was acquired by Awesome Motive after John ran it solo for over 6 years.

 For years, Derrick Reimer was the technical co-founder and development team lead at Drip.
 The team started small but grew pretty rapidly after Drip was acquired by LeadPages in 2016.
 But now Derrick’s back to building a new product by himself: